vinaybabannavar-create/Student-Management-System/README.md

 JUnit

-Maven downloads the required libraries automatically.
+Maven automatically downloads and manages these dependencies.

-3. Student Entity (Student.java)
+3. Create the Student Entity

-Create Student.java to represent the student table and define the Student ID, Name, Email, Course, and Phone Number fields.

-The class is marked with @Entity so Hibernate maps it to a database table.
+Student.java represents a student record in the database.

+The entity contains:

-The Student ID is generated automatically using:
+Student ID
+Student Name
+Email
+Course
+Phone Number

+The class uses JPA annotations such as:

+@Entity
+@Id
 @GeneratedValue(strategy = GenerationType.IDENTITY)

+Hibernate maps the entity to the Student database table.

-4. JPA Utility (JPAUtil.java)
+4. Configure JPA and Hibernate

-Create JPAUtil.java to create the EntityManagerFactory and provide an EntityManager for database operations.
+Create:

+src/main/resources/META-INF/persistence.xml

+This configuration file defines the persistence unit and database connection.

-The persistence unit used in this project is:
+The persistence unit used by the application is:

 studentPU

-5. Persistence Configuration (persistence.xml)

-Create persistence.xml inside src/main/resources/META-INF/ to configure JPA, Hibernate, the MySQL connection, and database properties.

-The configuration includes:

-Persistence unit name
+It configures:

 Hibernate persistence provider